al3x/smile/README.rst

 - Support more than just get and set.
 At least delete, add, and append.

 - Expose the stats command in some useful way.

+- Port to scala 2.7.2 when that's released, so the java hack can go away and vscaladoc will work.